Luís Fróis: Publications

-Fróis wrote a book about the history and custom of Japan, titled Historia de Iapam.
+Fróis wrote a book about the history and custom of Japan, titled Historia de Iapam ("History of Japan").
 In it he gave details about the Jesuit mission in Japan and its most important figures.
 He described the destruction of Buddhist and Shinto temples as victories over the devil and that Jesuits like Gaspar Coelho encouraged the destruction despite resistance from Japanese Christian nobles.